wonsunahn/CS1632_Summer2020/exercises/3/README.md

 each test case, perform the actions, and close.
 In the command line, you should see "ALL TESTS PASSED" as usual.

+You may optionally try now opening your own Selenium IDE project file and exporting your test suite.
+You will have to export your JUnit test to the file RedditCatsTest.java like I did, or you may have to modify TestRunner.java so that it runs your test class.

 There are multiple reasons why you would want to export to JUnit:

 1. You may have a pre-existing testing framework in JUnit (or Python Pytest, or